Employees’ State Insurance Act

 Shops and Commercial Establishment Act, 1953:

 It regulate conditions of work and employment in shops, commercial establishments, residential hotels, restaurants, eating houses, theatres, other places of public entertainment and other establishments.
-Provisions include regulation of establishments, employment of children, young persons and women, leave and payment of wages, health and safety etc.

 Factories Act, 1948: